ivolucien/log-hindsight/README.md

 import Hindsight from 'log-hindsight'

 // Initialize Hindsight - many options are supported, see below and config.js
-// default configuration is keyed off of NODE_ENV environment variable, see config.js const logBuffer = new Hindsight()
+// default configuration is keyed off of NODE_ENV environment variable const logBuffer = new Hindsight()

 // Log messages